ployground/bsdploy/README.rst

 In addition to the above mentioned Ansible and Fabric, it uses `ezjail <http://erdgeist.org/arts/software/ezjail/>`_ on the host to manage the jails and on the client numerous members of the `ployground family <https://github.com/ployground/>`_ for pretty much everything else.

-Server requirements
-*******************

-A FreeBSD system that wants to be managed by BSDploy will need to have `ezjail <http://erdgeist.org/arts/software/ezjail/>`_ installed, as well as `Python <http://python.org>`_ and must have SSH access enabled (either for root or with ``sudo`` configured).

-Strictly speaking, BSDploy only needs Python for the initial configuration of the jailhost.
-If you chose to perform that step yourself or use a pre-existing host, you won't need Python on the host, just ezjail.

-BSDPloy can take care of these requirements for you during bootstrapping but of course you can also use it to manage existing machines that already meet them.

-BSDploy currently only supports FreeBSD 9.2 (although in theory any 9.x should work) but not yet FreeBSD 10.
-But that is only a matter of time.
-We can't wait to use it on 10 ourselves :-)

-Client requirements
-*******************

-BSDploy and its dependencies are written in `Python <http://python.org>`_ and thus should run on pretty much any platform, although it's currently only been tested on Mac OS X and FreeBSD.

 Full documentation
 ------------------